lightning-components/lightning/README.md

 - Lazy load google maps.
 - It's just a vanilla web component, no frameworks to install.
 - Will use the browser's built in native lazy loading if it supports it.
+- Only loads the scripts required for your particular page.

 ## Install